District of Columbia Route 295

-District of Columbia Route 295 (DC 295), also known as the Anacostia Freeway as well as the Kenilworth Avenue Freeway north of East Capitol Street, is a freeway in the District of Columbia, and currently the only signed numbered route in the District that is not an Interstate Highway or U.S. Highway.
-Also, DC 295 is one of the few city-level signed route numbers in the United States, along with Charlotte Route 4.
-The south end is at the junction of Interstate 295 (I-295), I-695, and the southern end of the 11th Street Bridges; its north end is at the border with Maryland where it continues as Maryland Route 201 (MD 201) and then the Baltimore–Washington Parkway (unsigned Maryland Route 295).
+District of Columbia Route 295 (DC 295), also known as the Anacostia Freeway as well as the Kenilworth Avenue Freeway north of East Capitol Street, is a freeway in the District of Columbia, United States, and currently the only numbered route in the District that is not an Interstate Highway or U.S. Highway.
+The south end is at an interchange with I-295, I-695, and the southern end of the 11th Street Bridges.
+Its north end is at the border with Maryland where it becomes MD 201, connecting to the Baltimore–Washington Parkway and US 50.

 Route description

 DC 295 starts at a split from I-295 and I-695 at the 11th Street Bridges in Anacostia.
 From there, it continues northeasterly along the Anacostia River to the DC-Maryland border.
-DC 295, I-295, and the Baltimore–Washington Parkway, while administratively distinct, form one continuous freeway linking the southern portion of the Capital Beltway to Baltimore.
 Mileposts continue the sequence of I-295 from the split.
 Frontage roads near the north end are known as Kenilworth Avenue, which is the name of MD 201 after splitting from the main freeway.
 DC 295 is part of the National Highway System.